turingschool/front-end-curriculum/projects/module-1/hello-worlds.md

 * Write clean, DRY JavaScript
   * Build out functionality using functions that show trends toward SRP
-  * Manipulate the page after it has loaded adding, removing, and updating elements on the DOM
+  * Manipulate the page after it has loaded: adding, removing, and updating elements on the DOM
 * Begin to understand the connection between HTML, CSS and JavaScript
   * Practice reading, understanding, and using provided code
 * Build an understanding of writing code collaboratively